APA Vs MLA - Work Cited APA & MLA Format With Examples

 For websites, only its link is added, without the date on which it was accessed, along with the author and date of publishing.

 Cain, K. (2012, June 29).
 The Negative effects of Facebook on communication.
 Social Media Today RSS.
 Retrieved from http://socialmediatoday.com

 For blogs and articles, follow the following structure.

 China, The American Press, and the State Department [Web log post].
 (2013, January 3).
 Retrieved from Schonfeld, E. (2010, May 3).

-One core difference that we would like to mention and add in this APA vs MLA argument is that where APA follows separate format for websites and blogs, MLA follows the same for both.
+One core difference that we would like to mention and add in this APA vs MLA argument is that where APA follows a separate format for websites and blogs, MLA follows the same for both.

 Cain, Kevin.
 "The Negative Effects of Facebook on Communication."
 Social Media Today RSS N.p., 29 June 2012.
 Web.
 02 Jan.
 2013.

 Academic journals are often used by students to learn about new trends and studies and to stay up-to-date also.
 When adding journals to your paper, or study, make sure that you follow proper citation guidelines to ensure its flawless structure.